stevenmajor88/RaisenCanesSurvey/README.md

 Git

 Installation
-Clone the repository to your local machine using the following command:
+1. Clone the repository to your local machine using the following command:

 git clone https://github.com/<username>/<repository-name>.git

-Extract the downloaded zip file.
+2. Extract the downloaded zip file.

-Open a file called "User_PPI" using your favorite IDE.
+3. Open a file called "User_PPI" using your favorite IDE.
 Enter your PPI and lottery number and save the file.

-Run the program.
+4. Run the program.

 Usage
-To use this project, follow these steps:
+1. To use this project, follow these steps:

-Open a file called "User_PPI" using your favorite IDE.
+2. Open a file called "User_PPI" using your favorite IDE.
 Enter your PPI and lottery number and save the file.

-Run the program to get the results.
+3. Run the program to get the results.

 Contributing
 Contributions are always welcome.
 If you would like to contribute to the project, please follow these steps:

-Fork the repository.
+1. Fork the repository.

-Make your changes.
+2. Make your changes.

-Test your changes.
+3. Test your changes.

-Submit a pull request.
+4. Submit a pull request.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.